Performance¶

 - If defined, child-offset parameter denotes if a process is a child, this can be accomplished using two commands as well.

-- If not defined, it is the master process which will execute the processes until nothing is left to process.
+- If not defined, it's the master process which executes the processes until nothing is left to process.

 -